relsqui/screenguppy/README.md

   background colors.
 See the
   [String Escapes section of the GNU Screen Manual](https://www.gnu.org/software/screen/manual/html_node/String-Escapes.html) for other options.
+* The `fish_options` block near the top of the `screenguppy` executable provides quick access to several configuration choices:
   * Screenguppy assumes your terminal is at least 80 characters wide and uses no more of it than that.
-You can give your fish more or less room to swim by editing the WIDTH variable in the `screenguppy` executable.
+You can give your fish more or less room to swim by editing the value for `max_range`.
+  * Screenguppy will try to display Unicode art, and revert to ASCII if it fails.
+You can force ASCII output by setting `use_unicode` to `False`.
-* You can change the fish Unicode art (for example, switching it to ASCII if your terminal doesn't support Unicode) by editing the RFISH and LFISH variables in the `screenguppy` executable (the right-facing and left-facing versions, respectively).
+    * You can also change the details of the art by editing the values of `unicode_art` and `ascii_art` which are initialized in the `Fish` class.
-  * It doesn't even have to be a static string.
-You can put a clock in there, or your machine's uptime, or anything else you know how to add to a string in Python.
-  * If RFISH and LFISH are different lengths, and WIDTH is set near the actual width of your terminal, the padding might overflow and print extra spaces on the next line.
+      Each one should be an array of two strings showing the right-facing variant and the left-facing variant, respectively.
-* You can change the fish's speed by changing the SPEED variable in the `screenguppy` executable.
+  * You can change the fish's speed by changing the value for `speed`.
 This doesn't change how often it moves (which is capped at once per second by screen itself), but how far it moves each time.
-  * SPEED doesn't have to be an integer, but the distance will always be rounded to whole characters.
+    * The speed doesn't have to be an integer, but the distance will always be rounded.
-  * If SPEED is less than 1, the fish will sometimes skip its move.
+    * If the speed is less than 1, the fish will sometimes skip its move.
-  * If SPEED is negative, the fish will swim backwards.
+    * If the speed is negative, the fish will swim backwards.

 ## Removing Screenguppy